ZioGuillo/encrypt_rds_pipeline/README.md

 ## Scripts

-- `create_and_encrypt_snapshot.py`: Lists RDS instances, creates a snapshot of the selected instance, and then creates an encrypted copy of the snapshot.
+- `create_and_encrypt_snapshot.py`: Lists RDS instances, creates a snapshot of the selected instance, and then creates an encrypted copy of the snapshot, adhering to security and compliance standards.
-- `create_instance_and_cleanup.py`: Finds the latest encrypted snapshot, creates a new RDS instance from this snapshot, and cleans up the old RDS instance and snapshot.
+- `create_instance_and_cleanup.py`: Input the last Snapshot Encrypted, creates a new RDS instance from this snapshot, and cleans up the old RDS instance and snapshot, maintaining the integrity and security of the data.

-## Note
+## Security and Compliance

-Ensure you have the necessary IAM permissions to perform actions on RDS instances and snapshots.
+This project emphasizes the importance of data security and compliance with standards like CMMC and SOC2.
+By automating the encryption of RDS instances, it ensures that sensitive data is protected, thereby supporting organizations in meeting their security and regulatory obligations.

 ## Contributing